stargroot5/data-science-project/README.md

-gathering data about video games from the web and then trying to predict the
+gathering data about video games from the web and then trying to predict the current number of players based on the other factors using machine learning.